a22robko/Sudoku/README.md

-# Sudoku Web/Cypress Test
+# 🧪 Sudoku Testning

-This project demonstrates automated end-to-end testing of a fully functional **Sudoku web application** using **Cypress**.
+This project demonstrates automated end-to-end testing of a fully functional **Sudoku web application** using **Cypress** and **Playwright**.
 The application supports:

 - User Sign Up and Login
 - Interactive Sudoku gameplay
 - A "Facit" button that displays the correct Sudoku solution

 🔗 Live Website: [https://a22robko.github.io/Sudoku/](https://a22robko.github.io/Sudoku/)